ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/measure-definitions.md

 Measure definition using the `from_existing` field can be done either when attaching the measure to an observation column, or when defining a measure within a measures column.

-Defining a measure in an observation column, using an existing measure definition:
+Defining a measure in an observations column, using an existing measure definition:

 ```json
    "Exports": {